Contrastive Learning with Consistent Representations: Method

-Although it is possible to approximate the optimal latent deviation $\Omega^{*}$ with a blackbox neural network with no prior information, doing so may violate the important partially monotonic constraint discussed next.
+Taking it a step further, we not only approximate the optimal latent similarity $l_d^{*}$ with a neural network but also enforce an important monotonic property to better learn the desired optimal latent similarities.

 As the overall strength of a composite augmentation increases, e.g., by incorporating additional basic augmentations, the similarity between the augmented data and the raw data is expected to decrease.
-For instance, even though it is difficult to directly compare the impact of \emph{rotation} with \emph{saturation} on the input data, applying \emph{saturation} twice would certainly distort the data more than applying it once.
-Thus, we enforce partial monotonicity of the network's output w.r.t. the input vector $\bm{V}$, i.e., the output is monotonically decreasing w.r.t. every entry in the input vector.
-We consequently call the mapping network as a partially monotonic neural network (PMNN).

-We replace $\Omega^{*}$ in the original consistency loss (\cref{eq:consist_loss}) by the value estimated by PMNN and rewrite the consistency loss as:
+For instance, although directly comparing the effects of two different augmentations $\mathtt{Gaussian Blur}$ and $\mathtt{Sharpness}$ (which blurs the image by a Gaussian kernel and adjusts edge contrast, respectively.) may be challenging, applying $\mathtt{Sharpness}$ twice in a composite DA would certainly distort the raw input more than applying it once.